 2) NanoPak-C graphite microbeads room temperature microfluidics-based synthesis method allows unique capabilities not shown by other graphitic carbon media .

 These capabilities include:

 A. Allows better control over microbead composite, diameter, pore size, and surface area than the harsh, relatively complex high-temperature methods used to manufacture synthetic graphitic media.
 This capability allows its cost per kg to be comparable to Si-based media and significantly lower than synthetic graphitic media.
 Additionally, it opens avenues for seamless method transition from analytical to semi-preparative and preparative chromatography.

-3) NanoPak-C graphitic microbeads also show the additional advantages over Si-C18.
-These include:
+3) NanoPak-C graphitic microbeads also show additional advantages over Si-C18.